bfw-systems/sql/docs/en/generated-queries/select.md

 You can generate the majority of your SELECT queries with this class.
 Like I explain before, Queries class generate their queries with many Parts classes.

-When you call the `select()` method into your modele, you can choose the format for the returned datas.
+When you call the `select()` method into your model, you can choose the format for the returned datas.
 By default is "array", but you can switch to "object".

 ## Access to each parts :